-Biden’s first address to Congress is invite-only
+President Biden’s first address to Congress is invite-only

 The address will provide him an opportunity to update the American public on his progress toward fulfilling his promises and make the case for the $2.3 trillion infrastructure package he unveiled earlier this month.

 Security will be tight around the Capitol region for the event.
 National Guard troops, in place since the riot, are still in the area.
 Some security plans will be obvious: officers in uniforms, checkpoints, metal detectors, fencing.
 Some won’t.
+Capitol police said Monday that streets around the Capitol will be shut down two hours before the event.

 “We have many options and we prepare for contingencies well in advance,” Plati said.